 Stanford University provides a variety of subsidized on-campus housing options for law students.
 Students may choose from furnished single dormitory rooms to four-bedroom apartments equipped with full kitchens.
 Built specifically for Stanford Law students and other graduate students from around campus, The Munger Graduate Residence intensifies the interdisciplinary learning experience.
 We consider it the best student housing in the country.

-For detailed information about on-campus housing and how to apply please visit the Housing Assignment Services website.
+For detailed information about on-campus housing and how to apply please visit the Housing Assignments website.

 For Single Students